Shoe polish: Modern day

 Shoe polish products are low-value items that are infrequently purchased, as a single can might last several months for even the most frequent user.
 Consumer demand is inelastic and largely insensitive to price change, while sales volumes are generally low.
 In the shoe polish market as a whole, some 26% of turnover is accounted for by pastes, 24% by creams, 23% by aerosols, and 13% by liquids.
-In recent years, the demand for shoe polish products has either been static or declined; one reason is the gradual replacement of formal footwear with sneakers for everyday use.
+The demand for shoe polish products has either been static or declined from its mid-century heights, one reason is the gradual replacement of formal footwear with a variety of other options.

 There are numerous branded products available, as well as generic store brands.
 There are two chief areas of shoe polish sales: to the public, and to specialists and trade, such as shoe repairers, and cobblers.
 The sales percentages between the two outlets are roughly comparable.
 The best-selling, low-cost brands are produced by these companies: Kiwi, Griffin, Tana, and Johnson, and Reckitt & Colman.
 Approximately 60 million units are sold annually.
 Other leading brands include Kelly's, Shinola, Lincoln Shoe Polish, Meltonian, Angelus, Woly, Salamander, Collonil and Cherry Blossom.